pytorch/glow/docs/TensorLayout.md

 which is an officially supported extension, thus not requiring a namespace, followed by a backend-specific extension:
 `N[a=32][namespace_for_unsupported:<bla>]HWC` would represent 4-D tensor wherein
-`N` needs an alignment of 32 + some closed-backend requirements we don't know about.
+`N` needs an alignment of 32 + some private backends' requirements we don't know about.
 `HWC` have no layout restrictions.
+We can, of course, combine "any" dimensions in there, for example: `N[a=32]*H*[a=64]` would represent "any" for the second dimension with no restrictions whatsoever while we have an alignment restriction of 64 on the 4th.

+Notes:

+1. For each dimension, the identifier can be either a single english alphabet letter, either upper or lower case, or the star symbol.
+2. We assume that a single letter is enough for each dimension, it makes parsing easier and avoids adding delimiters in the serialized format, however, we do have a constructor that (theoretically) accepts multi-letter dimensions.
+If we decide to expand the current support, we will need to add delimiters to the serialized form.

 ## Layout Requirements Interface